hachiman28/git-learning/README.md

 ## Local Development

-1. Open index.html file in your browser
+1. Open index.html file in your browser.